-Factor NT EPA Objective Inherent Impacts Mitigation Measures to Address Impacts Proposed Regulatory Mechanisms for Ensuring Mitigation Predicted Outcome to Meet EPA Objective reduced native vegetation cover and diversity Modification of surface water flows resulting in loss, or reduced health and condition of native vegetation during construction and operations when weather conditions dictate A weed hygiene system will be implemented in consultation with the pastoralist Weed inspections will be included in the rehabilitation monitoring program Implementation of vehicle speed limits, driving on designated tracks and drive to road/weather conditions to minimise fauna strike and habitat destruction Large water bodies will have egress mats installed Clearing associated with the TGU Project will result in some habitat fragmentation but the impacts on fauna are likely to be incidental due to availability of habitat outside of the project area The EPA objective for terrestrial flora and fauna can be met Terrestrial Environmental Quality Maintain the quality of land and soils so that environmental values are protected.
-Clearing of vegetation leading to increased dust and soil erosion Introduction of new weed species or spread of existing weed infestations due to vehicle and machinery earthwork movements Hydrocarbon or chemical spills leading to localised soil See management measures for flora and fauna Ensure appropriate storage of hydrocarbons and chemicals according to Australian Standards and spill kits contained on site Weekly inspections of storage areas Positioning of infrastructure and water diversion structures to prevent inundation and installation of diversion drains or bunds Ensure resourcing for rehabilitation and closure early on in planning AMD Management Plan Mine Closure Plan TSF Operating Manual Water Management Plan Annual MMP Placement of waste rock and tailings into the pit lake as well as the water treatment plant will result in much less acid producing landforms or storage areas and thus reducing the risk of AMD contamination to terrestrial features (vegetation, soil etc.) Based on risk assessment results, the risks associated with terrestrial environmental quality have been identified.
-The EPA objective for terrestrial
+Factor NT EPA Objective Inherent Impacts Mitigation Measures to Address Impacts Proposed Regulatory Mechanisms for Ensuring Mitigation Predicted Outcome to Meet EPA Objective of weeds resulting in reduced native vegetation cover and diversity • Modification of surface water flows resulting in loss, or reduced health and condition of native vegetation A weed hygiene system will be implemented in consultation with the pastoralist Weed inspections will be included in the rehabilitation monitoring program Implementation of vehicle speed limits, driving on designated tracks and drive to road/weather conditions to minimise fauna strike and habitat destruction Large water bodies will have egress mats installed population level Clearing associated with the TGU Project will result in some habitat fragmentation but the impacts on fauna are likely to be incidental due to availability of habitat outside of the project area The EPA objective for terrestrial flora and fauna can be met Terrestrial Environmental Quality Maintain the quality of land and soils so that environmental values are protected.
+Clearing of vegetation leading to increased dust and soil erosion Introduction of new weed species or spread of existing weed infestations due to vehicle and machinery earthwork movements Hydrocarbon or chemical spills leading to localised soil contamination Creation of new See management measures for flora and fauna Ensure appropriate storage of hydrocarbons and chemicals according to Australian Standards and spill kits contained on site Weekly inspections of storage areas Positioning of infrastructure and water diversion structures to prevent inundation and installation of diversion drains or bunds Ensure resourcing for rehabilitation and closure early on in planning stages Reprocessing of existing tailings AMD Management Plan Mine Closure Plan TSF Operating Manual Water Management Plan Annual MMP The proposed reprocessing of tailings material as well as the water treatment plant will result in much less acid producing landforms or storage areas and thus reducing the risk of AMD contamination to terrestrial features (vegetation, soil etc.) Based on risk assessment results, the risks associated with terrestrial environmental quality have been identified.
+The EPA objective for terrestrial environmental quality can be met